-(2) CONSULTATION.-The Board shall consult with State and local officials on information, proposals, and other data that the officials submit to the Board.

-(3) AVAILABILITY.-Information submitted to the
+"(2) CONSULTATION.-The Board shall consult with State and local officials on information, proposals, and other data that the officials submit to the Board. "(3) AVAILABLITY.-Information submitted to the

+Board shall be made publicly available. "(e) ACCOUNTING SYSTEM.-Not later than 120 days

+"(f) PUBLIC HEARING.-The Board shall conduct public hearings.
+All testimony before the Board at a public hearing under this subsection shall be presented under oath.

+"(g) Reporting of Information and Recommendations.-

-- Board shall be made publicly available. "(e) Accounting System.-Not later than 120 days after the date of enactment of this Act [Dec.
-16, 2016], the Board shall identify or develop and implement a system of accounting to be used to independently evaluate the costs of and returns on the recommendations.
-Such accounting system shall be applied in developing the Board's recommendations and determining the highest return to the taxpayer.
-In applying the accounting system, the Board shall set a standard performance period of not less than 15 years. - '(f) PUBLIC HEARING.-The Board shall conduct public hearings.
-All testimony before the Board at a public hearing under this subsection shall be presented under - oath. "(g) REPORTING OF INFORMATION AND RECOMMENDA-TIONS. - "(1) IN GENERAL.-Subject to the schedule and limitations specified in paragraph (2), the Board shall transmit to the Director of OMB, and publicly post on a Federal Web site maintained by the Board, reports containing the Board's findings, conclusions, and recommendations for- - '(A) the consolidation, exchange, co-location, reconfiguration, lease reductions, sale, outlease, and redevelopment of Federal civilian real properties; - "(B) other operational efficiencies that can be realized in the Government's operation and maintenance of such properties.
+"(1) IN GENERAL.-Subject to the schedule and limitations specified in paragraph (2), the Board shall transmit to the Director of OMB, and publicly post on a Federal Web site maintained by the Board, reports containing the Board's findings, conclusions, and recommendations for-

+"(A) the consolidation, exchange, co-location, reconfiguration, lease reductions, sale, outlease, and redevelopment of Federal civilian real properties; and

+"(B) other operational efficiencies that can be realized in the Government's operation and maintenance of such properties.

-'(2) SCHEDULE AND LIMITATIONS.-
+(2) SCHEDULE AND LIMITATIONS.-

-- "(A) FIRST ROUND.-Not later than 2 years after the date of transmittal of the list of properties recommended pursuant to subsection (b), the Board shall transmit to the Director of OMB the first report required under paragraph (1).
-The total value of transactions contained in the first report may not exceed \$2,500,000,000. - '(B) SECOND ROUND.-Not earlier than 3 years after the date of transmittal of the first report, the Board shall transmit to the Director of OMB the second report required under paragraph (1).
-The total value of transactions contained in the second report may not exceed \$4,750,000,000.
+"(A) FIRST ROUND.-Not later than 2 years after the date of transmittal of the list of properties recommended pursuant to subsection (b), the Board shall transmit to the Director of OMB the first report required under paragraph (1).
+The total value of transactions contained in the first report may not exceed \$2,500,000,000.

-(3) Consensus in majority.-The Board shall seek to develop consensus recommendations, but if a consensus cannot be obtained, the Board may include in the reports required under this subsection recommendations that are supported by a majority of the Board
+"(B) SECOND ROUND.-Not earlier than 3 years after the date of transmittal of the first report, the Board shall transmit to the Director of OMB the second report required under paragraph (1).
+The total value of transactions contained in the second report may not exceed \$4,750,000,000. "(3) CONSENSUS IN MAJORITY.-The Board shall seek to develop consensus recommendations, but if a consensus cannot be obtained, the Board may include in the reports required under this subsection recommendations that are supported by a majority of the Board.

-'(h) FEDERAL WEB SITE.-The Board shall establish and maintain a Federal Web site for the purposes of making relevant information publicly available.
+"(h) FEDERAL WEB SITE.-The Board shall establish and maintain a Federal Web site for the purposes of making relevant information publicly available.